Fri, 28 March 2008

 Bucky Buckaw - Host, Bucky Buckaw's Backyard Chicken Broadcast (Boise, ID) - Bucky Buckaw gives advice on raising backyard chickens, as just one example of how a locally based economy can work.
 Through this segment, he informs listeners about the downside of factory farming and what kinds of toxic chemicals you can expect to find in the resultant livestock.
 He promotes organic gardening and composting, and supporting local farmers.
 He shares fascinating chicken lore from the millennia that will fascinate even those with no interest in birds.

 Christoph Martens - Backyard Chicken Farmer (Nelson, BC) - Christoph has spent the last three years working towards greater self-sufficiency.
 He grows food year-round on his small city property and discovered that chickens are, among other benefits, an ideal pest management tool.
-He accomodates chickens, ducks and rabbits.
+He accommodates chickens, ducks and rabbits.
 Christoph believes the long-standing notion that city-life should be separated from farming has "run it's course" and it's time to move on from this "pseudo-royalty".

 Fri, 14 March 2008

 The Local Grain Revolution I